HomecareHomebase/azure-bake/ingredient/ingredient-webapp-container/README.md

 The Web App ingredient is a plugin for Bake.
 When included in a recipe, this plugin will install a instance of an azure Web App for Containers.
 An instance of the web app will be included with each region specified in your environment.
 This ingredient only supports deployment of a web site inside of a linux based docker container.

+This ingredient does not deploy an instance of an app service plan, and expects that a linux based app service plan has already been created for the app.

 ## Usage

 ### Recipe